ajishza/openrisc/README.md

-# openrisc
+# OpenRISC
-# VSDsquadron internship
+## VSDsquadron Internship

-# This repositiry is intended to document the learning outcomes and experience of a 4-week workshop on RISC-V
+This repository is intended to document the learning outcomes and experience of a 4-week workshop on RISC-V.

-# day 0
+### Day 0
-# virtual box installed

- - 	 Ubuntu installed
+- Virtual Box installed